Current offerings, 2025

-About me: I’ve been an embodied-knower-through-dancing for 32 years, having trained in somatic practices — systems that have been codified to sense and make sense starting from the perspective of the thinking body — for the last decade+.
+I’ve been an embodied-knower-through-dancing for 34 years, having trained in somatic practices — systems that ask us to sense and make sense starting from the perspective of the thinking~intuitive~receptive~expressive body — for the last decade.
 I have experience facilitating and teaching movement workshops for all ages in a variety of contexts, and I hope to connect with you in the studio and beyond.
-I am in constant dialogue with many incredible artists, teachers, and embodied knowers, including (in 2023, recently) Mariana Viana through her BodyWeather practice, Connor Voss’ Feldenkrais Community Class, Marielys Burgos’s BodyPortals work via MELT at Movement Research, Tyler Rai’s Art/Life Tamalpa sessions, and other techniques & transmissions that influence my own teaching practice.
+I am in constant dialogue with many incredible artists, teachers, and embodied knowers, including (in 2023, recently) Mariana Viana through her BodyWeather practice, Jennifer Monson with iLanding scores, Connor Voss’ Feldenkrais class, Marielys Burgos’s BodyPortals work at Movement Research, Tyler Rai’s Art/Life Tamalpa sessions, and other techniques & transmissions that influence my own teaching practice.

 Accessibility statement: All embodied histories, cosmologies of practice, communication styles, and comfort levels with movement are invited.
 Please reach out with any Disability and Accessibility questions in relation to the following offerings, including the possibility of live Captioning, working in other languages, and sliding scale fees.
 Welcome!